 Video of the Day

-- Roll a barbell onto your lap and bend your knees, placing your feet flat on the ground.
+- Place a weight on your lap and bend your knees, placing your feet flat on the ground.

 - Keeping your chin tucked and neck straight, push your hips up toward the sky for a one-second count until your body forms a line from knees to hips to head.

-- Hold at the top of the motion for one second, squeezing your glutes.
+- Hold at the top of the motion, squeezing your glutes.

 - Reverse the motion slowly, lowering your hips back toward the ground for a three-second count.